 A spiritual path of learning includes discovery, exploration and study, and incorporates both formal study and apprenticeship-style modalities.
 The universe is an amazing, interactive campus, and there is so much to learn and discover.
 In addition to philosophy, we use science, the arts, kinesthetics and other kinds of direct experience to develop and integrate our various interests.

 What Freud called the subconscious and Jung called the shadow are the buried aspects of our psyche that became suppressed due to our family and societal conditioning.
 One aspect of spiritual awakening is making this unconscious aspect conscious.
 Transforming the shadow into a fully integrated human being is what medieval alchemists referred to as turning lead into gold.
 We can consider it top-quality psychic composting.

 Now What?You may be wondering if our teachings really fit you.
-So take a look at this page “Is This You?”
+If so, take a look at this page “Is This You?”

-If you’d like to know more, sign up for our newsletter and receive a free chapter of Doug's book, Dharma If You Dare.
+If you’d like to know more, sign up for our newsletter and receive a free copy of Spiritual Awakening in Action: 5 Practices You Can Do at Home.

-This humorous and accessible book allows you to explore how you contribute to your own feelings of longing and dissatisfaction while providing practical tools – based in the Tibetan Karma Kagyu lineage and other wisdom traditions which help you to free your mind.Dharma if you Dare offers concrete examples and illuminating metaphors compassionately intended to help you speedily reconnect with your real purpose for being here – awakening in this lifetime.
+This humorous and accessible book allows you to explore how you contribute to your own feelings of longing and dissatisfaction while providing practical tools – based in the Tibetan Karma Kagyu lineage and other wisdom traditions which help you to free your mind.And, see what we're up to on these platforms:

 Subscribe & receive a free